UK Parliament petitions website: Process

-On 1 November 2019, it was announced that all petitions were closed, including those that had been open for less than six months, because of the General Election.
-Petitions will not be re-opened after the election.
-When there is a general election, Parliament closes for a few weeks before the vote, for the election campaign.
-The petitions website is part of the official work of Parliament, so it has to stop too.

 Hosting and history of the website

 The rights of petitioners and the power of the House of Commons to deal with petitions were expressed in resolutions of the Commons in 1669.
 The number of petitions being presented each year fell considerably in the twentieth century.
 In the early 2000s, both the Government and the House of Commons began to explore ways for the public to start and sign petitions electronically.

 The original e-petitions process was created by Labour Prime Minister Tony Blair in November 2006 and hosted on the Downing Street website.
 Petitions were directed to government departments rather than MPs.
 Within the first six months, 2,860 active petitions were created and one received over one million signatures.
 The process was suspended prior to the 2010 general election.

 The e-petitions were relaunched by the Conservative–Liberal Democrat Coalition government in July 2011.
 Petitions backed by 100,000 signatures would now be considered for debate in Parliament and the website was moved to Directgov.
 In the following year, a total of 36,000 petitions were submitted, attracting 6.4 million signatures.
 After the closure of the Directgov website, the e-petitions were moved to the new GOV.UK website in October 2012.
 Just over 30 petitions were debated in Parliament over four years.
 By 2012, research by the Hansard Society and discussions in Parliament proposed: giving more time for petitions to be debated by MPs outside the main Commons chamber, the petitions site being taken over by Parliament, and a Petitions Committee being established to look at how e-petitions work and which ones should get parliamentary attention.

 The House of Commons Procedure Committee produced a proposal in 2014 for e-petitions to be run jointly between the House of Commons and the Government and for the establishment of a new Petitions Committee to consider petitions for a debate in the House of Commons and scrutinise the Government's response.
 The Petitions Committee was formed in 2015 during David Cameron's Conservative government and e-petitions were relaunched in July 2015 on the Parliament website.

-Since 2015, the website is hosted by Unboxed, a digital consultancy from UK, which was often quoted in the national news surrounding the very popular petition of March 2019 which crashed the website database and forced the provider to scale up its hosting and tweak its code.
+Since 2015, the website is hosted by Unboxed, a digital consultancy from the UK, which was often quoted in the national news surrounding the very popular petition of March 2019 which crashed the website database and forced the provider to scale up its hosting and tweak its code.